Systematic approach crucial for person-centred care

 Systematic efforts and a clear structure are decisive factors in the transition to person-centred health care.
 A University of Gothenburg study, published in the scientific journal BMJ, reflects what is now a decade of experience and research in the field.

-Expectations are growing stronger for health care to be person-centered, and therefore emanate from a partnership between staff, patients and relatives.
+Expectations are growing stronger for health care to be person-centred, and therefore emanate from a partnership between staff, patients and relatives.
 But at the same times, the process of introducing and maintaining this way of working is slow and laborious in many places.

 We already know that person-centred care can shorten hospital stay and reduce uncertainty in health care.
 Now, instead, we need to concentrate on how to achieve it, the researchers behind the broad BMJ article argue.